Raymode001/chatgpt_reviews_data_evaluation/README.md

 5. **Topic Diversity**: Topic modeling revealed 8 distinct themes including functionality, learning, student use, and technical issues.

+6. **Pain Point Identification**: LDA analysis on negative reviews identified 5 key pain points: Performance/Slowness Issues, Login/Phone Version Issues, Additional Capabilities Issues, Update-related Issues, and Accuracy Issues.

+7. **Version-Specific Issues**: Trend analysis reveals that most pain points have been successfully addressed over time, except for Additional Capabilities Issues which continue to grow with new feature rollouts.

+8. **4-Star Review Insights**: Analysis of almost perfect reviews shows diverse and nuanced feedback, indicating that minor dissatisfactions vary significantly between users.

 ## Usage

+1. Ensure `utils.py` is in the same directory as the notebooks (contains required helper functions)
-1. Run `chatgpt_reviews_scraper_notebook.ipynb` to scrape fresh data from Google Play Store
+2. Run `chatgpt_reviews_scraper_notebook.ipynb` to scrape fresh data from Google Play Store
-2. Run `exploratory_analysis.ipynb` to perform the complete analysis and generate visualizations
+3. Run `exploratory_analysis.ipynb` to perform the complete analysis and generate visualizations
+4. Run `02_exploratory_analysis.ipynb` for advanced pain point analysis, trend analysis, and n-gram analysis
-3. All charts and insights will be saved to the `images/` folder
+5. All charts and insights will be saved to the `images/` folder

 ## Data Quality Notes